thunderstore-io/Thunderstore/README.md

 -   `AWS_S3_ENDPOINT_URL`: Storage service endpoint
 -   `AWS_STORAGE_BUCKET_NAME`: Bucket name
 -   `AWS_LOCATION`: Location inside the bucket where to upload files
+-   `AWS_S3_SECURE_URLS`: Set to false to disable HTTPS, enabled by default

 _NOTE: Enabling AWS S3 will currently override all other cloud storages and will be used for all media storage_

+### Usermedia storage

+The usermedia APIs work by leveraging S3-compatible storage presigned URLs to handle the actual upload.
+As such, the usermedia backend must also be a S3 compatible storage backend.
+Likewise, the usermedia storage backend can be configured with environment variables:

+-   `USERMEDIA_S3_ENDPOINT_URL`: Internally accessible storage service endpoint
+-   `USERMEDIA_S3_ACCESS_KEY_ID`: Auth key ID
+-   `USERMEDIA_S3_SECRET_ACCESS_KEY`: Auth key secret
+-   `USERMEDIA_S3_SIGNING_ENDPOINT_URL`: Publicly accessible storage service endpoint
+-   `USERMEDIA_S3_REGION_NAME`: Storage bucket region
+-   `USERMEDIA_S3_STORAGE_BUCKET_NAME`: Storage bucket name
+-   `USERMEDIA_S3_LOCATION`: Location inside the bucket where to upload files

+The largest difference compared to the AWS S3 configuration is the addition of a `USERMEDIA_S3_SIGNING_ENDPOINT_URL`.
+If provided, this will be used when generating pre-signed URLs.
+Can be used to bypass the CDN domain for example.

 ### Database